lluis-cr/chaos-prbg/README.md

 Refer to that repository for:

-* installation instructions
+* Installation instructions
-* running individual tests
+* Running individual tests
-* interpretation of results
+* Interpretation of results

 Generated bit sequences from this project can be used as input to the test suite.
+Note: Some components (e.g. BinaryMatrix) are part of the external NIST test suite and are not included in this repository.

 ## Limitations
 * Passing statistical tests does not guarantee cryptographic security